IUPAC/Dissociation-Constants/README.md

 * `original_IUPAC_nicknames`: Secondary names identified from the IUPAC identifier for the chemical species originally presented in the reference works
 * `source`: Name of the reference book: perrin, perrin_supp, or serjeant .
 * `pressure`: Pressure (a handful of entries include very high pressure entries which might yield unexpected results if not filtered, so this column is added to help filter these out).
-* `acidity_label`: Descriptor indicating whether the pK is an acidic (A), conjugate acid (AH), or basic (B) dissociation constant.
+* `acidity_label`: Descriptor indicating whether the pK is an acidic (A), conjugate acid (AH), basic (B), or "other" dissociation constant.
 * `original_T`: Displays the original temperature if it was corrected for purposes of standardization.
 (In the T column, room temperature was converted to 25 degrees Celsius, and any approximate temperatures were reported without their approximation sign.)
 * `solvent`: Solvent information, if parsable from the remarks column.

 ### **Rows**:
-There are 25,498 rows corresponding to 10,957 unique molecules in the dataset.
+There are 24,222 rows corresponding to 10,624 unique molecules in the dataset.

 Specialized abbreviations used:
-* `pK`: dissociation constant of any type, e.g. a pKa, pKAH, pKB, etc.
+* `pK`: dissociation constant of any type, e.g. a pKa, pKaH, pKb, etc.
 * `pKa`: acid dissociation constant
-* `pk1, pk2, pk3, ...`: first, second, third (etc) acid dissociation constants
+* `pKa1, pKa2, pKa3, ...`: first, second, third (etc) acid dissociation constants
-* `pKAH`: acid dissociation constant of a base's conjugate acid
+* `pKaH`: acid dissociation constant of a base's conjugate acid
-* `pKB`: base dissociation constant, or 14-pKAH
+* `pKb`: base dissociation constant, or 14-pKAH
 * `I`: ionic strength, equal to 1/2 * Sum(ci * zi^2)
 * `m`: concentration in mole/1000g of water
 * `c`: concentration in mole/L